Michael Wolff (journalist)

+Wolff stated on his podcast that he recorded an estimated 100 hours of interviews with Jeffrey Epstein over several years, specifically regarding Epstein's relationship with and assessment of Donald Trump.

-Early life
+Early life and education

-Michael Wolff was born in Paterson, New Jersey, the son of Lewis Allen Wolff (1920–1984), an advertising professional, and Marguerite (Vanderwerf) "Van" Wolff (1925–2012) a reporter for Paterson Evening News.
+Michael Wolff was born in 1953 in Paterson, New Jersey, the son of Lewis Allen Wolff (1920–1984), a Jewish advertising professional, and Marguerite (Vanderwerf) "Van" Wolff (1925–2012) a reporter for Paterson Evening News.
 Wolff graduated from Montclair Academy (now Montclair Kimberley Academy) in 1971, where he was student council president in his senior year.
 He attended Vassar College and transferred to Columbia University, from which he graduated in 1975.
 While a student at Columbia, he worked for The New York Times as a copy boy.

 Career

 1970s

 He published his first magazine article in the New York Times Magazine in 1974: a profile of Angela Atwood, a neighbor of his family who helped kidnap Patricia Hearst as a member of the Symbionese Liberation Army.
 Shortly afterward, he left the Times and became a contributing writer to the New Times, a bi-weekly news magazine started by Jon Larsen and George Hirsch.
 Wolff's first book was White Kids (1979), a collection of essays.